 - Driving safely may not help you reduce your premiums any further, but it keeps your premiums from increasing.
 If your teenager is caught speeding or driving recklessly your car insurance will go up and you may be facing court dates as well.
 Following the rules of the road is a great way to keep your premiums to a low.

-As you can see from above, 25-years-old is the age car insurance goes down in most instances.
-By the time you turn 25 you may have graduated college, got married, started a family, and most likely began a career.
+As you can see from above, 25-years-old is the age a person’s car insurance rates go down in most instances.
+By the time you turn 25, you may have graduated college, gotten married, started a family, and most likely began a career.
 Responsibility tends to accompany the aging process, resulting in a decrease in insurance premiums.

 You also probably have 9 or 10 years of driving experience by the time you turn 25.
 Since experience is one of the best teachers, especially when it comes to driving, your car insurance goes down at this point.
 Of course, this is only the case if you have a good driving record.

-In order to save money on your car insurance while waiting to turn 25 for your car insurance to go down, enter your zip code now and compare car insurance rates.
+In order to save money on your car insurance, enter your zip code now and compare car insurance rates.